-The feasibility of students' workload is continuously assessed by the programme director, in discussions with student representatives and in the context of student evaluations.
+Students are provided with service facilities and guidance from the lecturer.
+The feasibility of students' workload is continuously assessed by the programme director, in discussions with students representatives and in the context of student evaluations.
 During the online conference students and alumni made clear that the UPNVJT and faculty take care not to overburden the students and to ensure that suitable support and counselling services are at students' disposition.
-The University also takes into account the drop-out rates.
+The University also takes into account the dropout rates.
 The student feedback sheets do not include questions on course workload.

-Gender equality is embedded in UPNVJT's institutional culture and principles, and at present, more than two thirds of students are female.
+Gender equality is embedded in UPNVJT's institutional culture and principles, and at present, more than 60 % of students are female.
 Also, about 50 % of the lecturers are female.